About

 Together, let's make a change

 Metro disturbances are not inevitable.
-The STIB/MIVB and political leaders must take responsibility.
+The STIB-MIVB and political leaders must take responsibility.
 This citizen initiative aims to defend residents' rights and push for lasting solutions.
 Join us in making our voices heard and achieve real change.